 To optimize your landing page for leads, try including these things:

-- Video marketing, infographics, and images that grab the visitor’s attention
+- Video marketing, using an infographic maker, and images that grab the visitor’s attention

 - Clean, simple design that highlights key elements of the page

 - Trust signals that tell visitors which well-known brands or customers like your goods

 - Testimonials that provide social proof for your offerings